hmchen47/DataScience/AppliedDS-UMich/5-SocialNet/03-Centralization.md

     + IVQ: Which node has the highest closeness centrality under option 2, where we normalize by the fraction of nodes a node can reach ?
 Note: the closeness centrality of nodes that cannot reach any other nodes is always zero. (same diagram)

         Ans: A
         Under option 2, node A has closeness centrality of ½, the highest of all nodes.
 A can reach all other nodes in the network: B in 1 step, C in 2 steps, and D in 3 steps.
-Hence, A’s closeness centrality is $(3/3)(3/6) = ½$.
+Hence, A's closeness centrality is $(3/3)(3/6) = ½$.

 + Summary <br/>
     Centrality measures identify the most important nodes in a network: